 Because changes in market interest rates affect the yield to maturity and the market value of the underlying investments, they can have a material impact on the wrapper contract's interest crediting rate.
 In addition, participant withdrawals and transfers from the Stable Value fund are paid at contract value but funded through the market value liquidation of the underlying investments, which also impacts the interest crediting rate.
 The resulting gains and losses in the market value of the underlying investments relative to the wrapper contract values are represented in the Statements of Net Assets Available for Benefits as "Adjustment from fair value to contract value".
-If the adjustment from fair value to contract value is greater than the market value of the underlying investments.
+If the adjustment from fair value to contract value is positive for a given contract, this indicates that the wrapper contract value is greater than the market value of the underlying investments.
 The embedded market value losses will be amortized in the future through a lower interest crediting rate than would otherwise be the case.
-If the adjustment from fair value to contract value is negative, this indicates that the wrapper contract value is negative, this indicates that the wrapper contract value is negative, this indicates that the wrapper contract value is negative, the embedded market value gains will cause the future interest crediting rate to be higher than it otherwise would have been.
+If the adjustment from fair value to contract value is negative, this indicates that the wrapper contract value is less than the market value of the underlying investments.
+The amortization of the embedded market value gains will cause the future interest crediting rate to be higher than it otherwise would have been.